 Effective Snoring Solutions

-Loud snoring can be particularly disturbing to your spouse or sleep partner.
+Loud snoring can often be disturbing to your spouse or sleeping partner.
 Snoring often interferes with your partner’s ability to get a good night’s sleep, making it a common source of tension in relationships.

-Because snoring can disrupt your partner’s sleep, sharing a bed with a heavy snorer can cause many of the same symptoms as sleep apnea, including anxiety, depression, and weight gain as well as increased vulnerability to stokes, hypertension, and diabetes.
-Snoring often causes partners to sleep separately, and this can damage intimacy in a relationship.
+Because snoring can disrupt your partner’s sleep, sharing a bed with a heavy snorer can cause many of the same issues that sleep apnea does, including:

 Frequently Asked Questions